-His many awards include the Arion Award in 1995, the Idemitsu and Mobile Music Awards in 1997, the Fresh Artists Award of the Nippon Steel Music Awards in 1998, the Minister of Education, Culture, Sports, Science and Technology’s Art Encouragement Prize for New Artists in 1998, the Cultural Award from Hyogo Prefectural Government in 2011, and the Change Maker 2011 Creator Award.
-In Germany, he is the recipient of the Steigenberger and Davidov Awards.
+He has received a number of prestigious awards, such as the Arion Award (1995); both the Idemitsu and Mobile Music Awards (1997); the Fresh Artists Award of the Nippon Steel Music Awards (1998); The Minister of Education, Culture, Sports, Science and Technology’s Art Encouragement Prize for New Artists (1998); the Cultural Award from Hyogo Prefectural Government (2011); the Change Maker 2011 award in Japan; and the Steigenberger and Davidov Awards in Germany.

-For three years from 2010, Kashimoto performed and recorded all of the Beethoven violin sonatas together with pianist Konstantin Lifschitz.
-The complete CD box set was released worldwide on Warner Classics in 2014 and has received high acclaim.
+As a recent project as a soloist, from 2010 to spring 2013, Daishin performed and recorded all of the Beethoven violin sonatas together with pianist Konstantin Lifschitz, and they received high praise for their concerts throughout Japan spanning three tours.
+The complete CD box of Beethoven: Complete Violin Sonatas, released worldwide on Warner Classics in January 2014.

-He plays on a violin made by Andrew Guarneri in 1674.
+He plays on a violin made by Andrea Guarneri, 1674.